High-Precision Amplitude-Modulated Continuous-Wave Lunar Laser Ranging: Atmosphere and instrument: precision budgets

+The station should report \(S_{\phi,\rm inst}(f)\), the overlapping Allan deviation of the internal-reference phase or path, and the integrals in Eqs.~\eqref{eq:inst-psd-range}--\eqref{eq:inst-psd-slope} for the observing windows used in the science reduction.
+If a two-sided PSD convention is used instead, the corresponding two-sided spectrum must be converted to the one-sided convention above before applying these equations.

 This is the absolute two-way range allocation quoted in the $R_{2\mathrm{w}}$ row of Table~\ref{tab:summary-2w}, and it is realized in practice by the bench, internal reference, and facility parameters summarized in Table~\ref{tab:hw-summary}.
+The allocations above correspond to the absolute two-way range bands summarized in Sec.~\ref{sec:perf}.